sergiomattioli/RetroFitExample/README.md

 # RetroFit Example

-An easy example of using RetroFit library.
-Turning a REST API (Weather API in this case) into a Java interface.
+An easy example of using RetroFit library, turning a REST API (Weather API in this case) into a Java interface.

-You can see more of this usefull library in http://square.github.io/retrofit/
+You can see more of this useful library at http://square.github.io/retrofit/

+I also use [Butter Knife](http://jakewharton.github.io/butterknife/) and [Picasso](http://square.github.io/picasso/)